Puthiya Vaarpugal: Plot

 Shanmugamani comes to a village as a school teacher.
 Around the same time, another woman comes there as a social activist.
-Both work hard to establish themselves.
 They meet occasionally and exchange pleasantries and books as they are educated, and share common interests.
 Shanmugamani meets Jothi, daughter of the village temple musician and they fall in love with each other.
 The village chief is a lecherous man.
-His stooge Amavasai is keen to marry Jothi, but Jothi's father is not interested in the proposal.
+His stooge Amavasai is keen to marry Jothi, but Jothi's father is uninterested in the proposal.
 When the chief sees Jothi, he lusts for her.
 Knowing about her love for Shanmugamani, he orders her to yield to his lust and threatens to fire Shanmugamani if she refuses.
 Jothi slaps him and the chief awaits an opportunity to take revenge.
 Meanwhile, Shanmugamani approaches Jothi's father with his marriage proposal, and he accepts.
 Enraged with this development, the chief plots revenge.

 When the social activist visits the chief, he rapes and murders her, framing Shanmugamani.
 The chief alleges that the two had an illicit relationship; when she became pregnant, Shanmugamani killed her.
 The other villagers believe this and insult Shanmugamani.
 Though Jothi does not believe this, Shanmugamani leaves the village, leaving a note to Jothi that he would return to take her with him.
 When Jothi's father and brother are away, he makes Amavasai enter her house without her knowledge.
 When she is asleep, he knocks on her door along with other villagers.
 An unaware Jothi opens and says there is no one in her house until Amavasai emerges; the chief alleges an illicit relationship between Amavasai and Jothi, and orders their wedding as a solution.
 Though aware of the chief's plan, Jothi helplessly marries Amavasai, and her father dies shortly thereafter.
 Shanmugamani returns to take Jothi and learns about the wedding.

 When Amavasai is eager to celebrate his wedding night, the chief orders him to leave as he himself wants Jothi.
 Amavasai pleads to spare his wife, to no avail.
 When the chief approaches Jothi, she willingly comes to him and they hug, only for Jothi to stab the chief to death, just as Shanmugamani and Amavasai arrive.
-Amavasai feels guilty for cheating and marrying her, so he removes the mangala sutra he tied and asks her to live happily with Shanmugamani.
+Amavasai feels guilty for cheating and marrying her, so he removes the Thaali he tied and asks her to live happily with Shanmugamani.
 Amavasai hides the chief's corpse in a hay meant for torching during a festival and villagers burn it, oblivious to the corpse.
 Shamugamani and Jothi leave the village.